 - Over-the-counter antihistamines such as diphenhydramine, doxylamine, chlorpheniramine, and hydroxyzine can make you drowsy and help induce sleep, but they can also cause daytime sleepiness, cognitive impairment, dizziness, and dry mouth.

-- Trazadone, an antidepressant, is often prescribed for insomnia.
-Studies have found that Trazadone improves sleep at night, but does not affect sleepiness during the day, your overall thinking, or your brain function.
+- Trazodone, an antidepressant, is often prescribed for insomnia.
+Studies have found that Trazodone improves sleep at night, but does not affect sleepiness during the day, your overall thinking, or your brain function.